Methodology

 Find out more about car insurance here.

-Best life insurance in Canada: TD Life Insurance
+Best life insurance in Canada: Sun Life Go Life Insurance

 If you have any financial dependents, it's important that you protect them with life insurance.
 This will help make a potentially difficult time a little bit more manageable.